Steven17j/Django-ToDo-App/README.md

 # Django-ToDo-App
-Allows user to add items, cross off and uncross items, and delete items from the the to-do list.
+This web application allows users to add, delete, and edit items of their to-do list.
+The application was designed with the intention of exploring Django and database functionality.